adobeio/adobeio-documentation/README.md

 ### <a name="Register-an-AEM-Event-Consumer-App">Register an AEM Event Consumer App</a>

-You will need to register an AEM event consumer App to see responses to AEM changes, such as a webhook.
+You will need to register an AEM event consumer app, such as a webhook, to see responses to AEM changes.
 These instructions include steps for setting up a webhook that is able to accept and reply to a challenge http request parameter sent by Adobe CSM.

 ## <a name="Set-Up-Products">Set Up Products</a>